Liquid Oxygen Therapy

-There is very little maintenance for liquid oxygen systems.
-The stationary reservoir tank should be placed on a level surface.
-Securing the tank to the wall would also be beneficial.
+Liquid oxygen systems require little maintenance.
+The stationary reservoir tank should be placed on a level surface and ideally should be secured to a wall.
 If a drainage bottle is used for collecting excess condensation, it should be emptied and cleaned regularly.
 Cleaning the outside of the tank with a damp cloth should be done occasionally to remove dust.
 The reservoir tank should be refilled by a professional service provider.
 Refilling the portable unit should be accomplished in accordance with manufacturer instructions.
+Improper filling of the portable unit can lead to freezing in the connection between the portable unit and the reservoir.
 Procedures for recovering from a freezing incident should also be handled in accordance with manufacturer instructions.

 Prescribing Portable LOX Liquid Oxygen

 Doctors prescribe liquid oxygen for patients who are mobile and active outside their homes.
 Liquid oxygen therapy has the advantages of options for continuous or pulsatile flow, lightweight, small size, and high oxygen concentration.
 Some, but not all, medical studies show improved patient compliance and increased number of outings away from the home compared with patients using other oxygen delivery systems.

 Comparing Portable Liquid Oxygen to Portable Oxygen Concentrators